blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/azureplugin/azurepluginreleasenotes.md

 ## Version 9.0.0
 **New features**

-* Updated the plugin to use [solution_name] 9.
+* Updated the plugin to use [solution_name] 9. [[solution_name] 9 Release Notes](https://sig-product-docs.synopsys.com/bundle/integrations-detect/page/currentreleasenotes.html)

 **Resolved issues**

-*(DETECTADO-92) Resolved issue to make pipeline fail when invalid proxy details are provided.
+* (DETECTADO-92) Pipeline will now fail as expected when invalid proxy details are provided for Linux and Mac Agents.

 ## Version 8.1.0
 **New features**